Download Innovate4Climate Flyer – Last updated 19/05/2017

 [ registration required]

 Carbon taxes with domestic offset components

-Hanna Wang-Helmreich from Wuppertal Institute will present findings from joint research work conducted by Wuppertal Institute and NewClimate Institute.
-The research analyses carbon tax approaches in South Africa, Mexico and Chile with a specific focus on options and activities to link taxes to domestic offsetting components.
+Hanna Wang-Helmreich from Wuppertal Institute presented findings from joint research work conducted by Wuppertal Institute and NewClimate Institute.
+The research analysed carbon tax approaches in South Africa, Mexico and Chile with a specific focus on options and activities to link taxes to domestic offsetting components.